btholt/complete-intro-to-web-dev-v3/lessons/01-welcome-to-the-class/C-what-are-you-going-to-learn.md

 ## What is HTML?

-HTML stands for hypertext mockup language.
+HTML stands for hypertext markup language.
 You can think of it as the content on a webpage.
 As you're reading this content right now, the images and text are written in HTML.
 It's also the _structure_ of the content.
 You can group bits of HTML together.
 We'll get into this in a bit, but it's good to associate HTML with _structure_ and _content_.

 If we were building a car together, you could think of the HTML as the materials we used to build the car: the frame, the doors, the steering wheel, the tires, etc. By themselves, the materials are inert: they don't _do_ anything by themselves or look particularly.
 They need to arranged into a coherent car (via CSS) and it needs an engine with all the wiring (via JavaScript) to actually do anything.